-Council of Carthage VII (A.D.
-258):
+The Seventh Council of Carthage (A.D.
+256):

-And in the Gospel our Lord Jesus Christ spoke with His divine voice, saying, "Except a man be born again of water and the Spirit, he cannot enter the kingdom of God."
-This is the Spirit which from the beginning was borne over the waters; for neither can the Spirit operate without the water, nor the water without the Spirit . . .
-Unless therefore they receive saving baptism in the catholic church, which is one, they cannot be saved, but will be condemned with the carnal in the judgment of the Lord Christ.
+And in the gospel of our Lord Jesus Christ spoke with his divine voice, saying, 'Except a man be born again of water and the Spirit, he cannot enter the kingdom of God.'...
+Unless therefore they receive saving Baptism in the catholic church, which is one, they cannot be saved, but will be condemned with the carnal in the judgment of the Lord Christ.